Brad’s Portfolio

 Emory Libraries’ Digital Collections

-Languages/Frameworks Utilized: Ruby 2.7, Rails 5.1, Blacklight 7, MARC, Bootstrap, CiteProc, SCSS, Devise, Omniauth/Shibboleth, jQuery, MySQL, Apache Solr, Simple Form, Capistrano, rSpec, Rubocop, Webmock, CRON
+Languages/Frameworks Utilized: Ruby 3.1, Rails 7, Blacklight 7, MARC, Bootstrap, CiteProc, PDF.js, SCSS, Devise, Omniauth/Shibboleth, jQuery, MySQL, Apache Solr, Simple Form, Capistrano, rSpec, Rubocop, Webmock, CRON

 Description: A front-end application that queries Curate’s Solr objects and displays their related images in varying resolutions dictated by a given user’s rights access.